HuzaifaJH/Code-Convention-and-Compliance-Checker/README.md

 python main.py
 Utility will download all the files from the repo and upload on the OpenAI vector storage and connect that storage with GPT Assistant

-# Step 4: Setup git hool
+# Step 4: Setup githook
 Add CheckCodeConventions api url of this utility in git hook file in .net project